abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 > Function scoping: This is how hoisting and closures are possible.

 > **"The phrase scope bubbles up" means:** "When JavaScript tries to resolve an identifier, it looks in the local function scope.
 If this identifier is not found, it looks in the outer function that declared the local one, and so on along the scope chain until it reaches the global scope where global variables reside.
 If it is still not found, JavaScript will raise a ReferenceError exception."
-WikPedia

-## Hoisting
+(Wikipedia)

+## Hoisting, Event Bubbling, Delegation
 This means that variable declarations "bubble in scope" to the containing element.
 Function scoped variables allows those variables to be assigned anywhere in the container, including in nested / "child" functions.